small-tech/jsdb/README.md

 A data layer for simple [Small Web](https://ar.al/2020/08/07/what-is-the-small-web/) sites for basic public (e.g., anonymous comments on articles) or configuration data.
 Built for use in [Site.js](https://sitejs.org).

+__Not to farm people for their data.__ Surveillance capitalists can jog on now.

 ## Features

   - __Transparent:__ if you know how to work with arrays and objects and call methods in JavaScript, you already know how to use JSDB?
 It’s not called JavaScript Database for nothing.